Offgrid/Internet

 With a clear mount and a short cable run, 60 to 90 minutes from box to browsing is typical.
 Roof installs run 2 to 3 hours.

 For interactive use, yes.
-LEO latency makes calls and gaming feel like a normal connection, where geostationary services always feel half a second behind.
+Low-orbit latency makes calls and gaming feel like a normal connection, where geostationary services always feel about half a second behind.